gaojunran/hj/README.md

 - Most of actions can be done with a single command, with reasonable default arguments.
 - Try my best to make jj compatible with git remote actions (pull, push, ...).
 Some bookmark actions are trivial, I make them implicit.
 - Integrate GitHub workflow into jj, (powered by gh cli).
-- Bring starship prompt to jj.
+- Bring designable [starship](https://starship.rs/) prompt to jj.
-- Final goal: make a freshman user able to use jj without any git knowledge.
+- Final goal: make a freshman user able to use jj **without any git knowledge**.

 MAKE **VERSION CONTROL** GREAT AGAIN!